What Is VA Form 10-10 Series?

 This series of forms issued by the Department of Veterans Affairs (VA) includes:

-- VA Form 10-10D, Application for CHAMPVA Benefits is a document used to apply for health benefits program.
+- VA Form 10-10D, Application for CHAMPVA Benefits is a document used to apply for the health benefits program.
 With the help of this application the VA shares the cost of certain health care services and supplies with eligible beneficiaries;

 - VA Form 10-10CG, Application for Comprehensive Assistance for Family Caregivers Program is used to apply for VA's Comprehensive Assistance for Family Caregivers Program by submitting personal information;